-The crofters' village is a village located in the wolfswood west of Winterfell.
-It is inhabited by crofters and consists of a few huts, a longhall, and a watchtower by the lakeshore, as the village is located between two lakes.
+The village is inhabited by crofters and is located between two lakes.
+It consists of a few huts, a longhall, and a watchtower by the lakeshore.
 The larger lake is dotted with small wooded islands, one of which has an ancient weirwood heart tree growing on it.
 The longhall has space to comfortably seat fifty men.

 A Dance with Dragons

 Slowed by a blizzard while traveling through the wolfswood from Deepwood Motte to Winterfell, the army of Stannis Baratheon stops at the crofters' village.
 They find it abandoned, a mean and meagre place.
 They make camp there, but the snowstorm buries the huts below mounds of snow.